Glyphack/Glyphack/content/blog/huec/index.md

 	Number Of Packets: 0x0001
 ```

-I asked AI to figure out what the light was doing and gave it the context about what I was looking for.
+I asked Claude to figure out what the light was doing and gave it the context about what I was looking for.
 It figured out that the app performs this process:

 1. Write `00` to a characteristic.
 2. The characteristic replies with current alarm IDs.
 3. The app writes each alarm ID to the characteristic again and receives more information about that alarm.

-So I learned that characteristics can also reply back.
+So I learned that characteristics can also reply.
 This happens through subscriptions.
 From the first list of characteristics you can see some have read and write properties.
 Some characteristics have write and notify properties.
-You can write into these characteristics and receive a response.
+You can write to these characteristics and receive a response.

 Here's the code to do this: